 It can be a challenge to find toys that won't clash with grown-up decor, but here are picks that my kids love as much as I do.

 More than anything, the toys that take up significant real estate are the ones you want to feel at home with your space.
-This minimalist kitchen set is maximum on fun with a cooktop complete with LED and sound effect.
+This minimalist kitchen set is maximum on fun and an adorable modern twist on a classic toy.

 Heirloom-quality and Montessori-friendly, this charming wooden camera is perfect for encouraging budding shutterbugs—and pretty enough to display when playtime is over.